Metalwork

 Cladding:

-Cladding is a mechanically process that uses heat and pressure to create bond between the substrate and the metal coating. it requires the use of specialized equipment which makes it more costly than other metal finishing process.
-However, cladding provide a thicker metal coating than either electroplating or electroless plating.
+Cladding is a mechanical process that uses heat and pressure to create a bond between the substrate and the metal coating. it requires the use of specialized equipment which makes it more costly than other metal finishing processes.
+However, cladding provides a thicker metal coating than either electroplating or electroless plating.

 Electrocoating: